 Q: What's the biggest misconception about what you do?

 A: I think the biggest misconception is that I can't provide a final product that sounds as good as a major label record because I don't have any major label cuts yet.
+I can guarantee you a major label sound at a fraction of the price that you would pay a massively popular producer.

 Q: Tell us about your studio setup.